-Conor McGregor Gifts Boston Firefighters With Whiskey and World Series Tickets
+Conor McGregor Gifts Boston Firefighters With Whiskey And World Series Tickets

 — FOX Sports: NFL (@NFLonFOX) October 14, 2018

-No matter what McGregor is doing, in whatever city he’s in, I’m here for it.
+No matter what McGregor is doing, in whatever city he’s in, he makes news.